 I would like to start by expressing enormous gratitude to my friend Lee Agostini, a genetic researcher at Thomas Jefferson University who consulted on the Biology, and also offered insights into the experience of being a black man in modern America.
 You should absolutely follow him on instagram: @lee_the_scientist and check out his awesome Science-themed website: BioIsLifeMedia.

-The important thing to say up front is that we all agree racism is bad (unless you're a racist I guess?) but when issues of race get discussed there are misconceptions and cultural confusions which make the debate appear not so black and white, if you'll excuse the pun.
-My aim in this article is to highlight the hyporcisy of racism from a scientific point of view because as far as Science is concerned racism makes no...freaking...sense!
+The important thing to say up front is that we all agree racism is bad (unless you're a racist I guess?) but when issues of race get discussed there are misconceptions and cultural confusions which make the debate appear not so black and white, if you'll excuse the phrase.
+My aim in this article is to highlight the problem with racism from a scientific point of view because as far as Science is concerned racism makes no...freaking...sense!

-However I'm fully aware that as a white non-Biologist I may have missed crucial nuances of the discussion.
-Please contact me if I'm getting stuff wrong but also please appreciate that if I say something you find offensive it's coming from a place of accidental ignorance, not willfull malice.
-If I upset you, I pre-emptively cry your pardon!
+However I'm fully aware that as a white non-Biologist I may have missed crucial aspects of the discussion.
+Please contact me if I'm getting stuff wrong, but also please appreciate that if I say something you find hurtful it's coming from a place of ignorance, not malice.

-The phrase "white privilege" is becoming quite common in this discussion for good or ill.
-To some it's a neo-marxist anachronism, to others it's a liberal buzzword, and to others it's a very real and necessary term.
-I don't know enough to comment on what I think of the term, but maybe that's an example of me having it???
+The phrase "white privilege" is becoming very common in this discussion, for good or ill.
+To some it's a neo-marxist non-sequiter, to others it's a necessary term to describe a sociological trend.
+I don't know enough about it to comment either way, but maybe that's an example of me having it???
 I'm not sure.
-I just have a website where I write stuff and people read it.
-If that's white privilege then I'm a beneficiary and can use it to spread some useful science.
+I probably have benefited from being a white person in a predominantly white country.
+It wouldn't surprise me.
+I just have a website where I write about stuff and people read it.
+If that's white privilege then I'm a beneficiary and I can use it to spread some useful science!